Bridgestone Turanza 6 vs Continental PremiumContact 7

 Subj.
 Dry Handling

-Looking at data from one tyre tests, the Continental PremiumContact 7 was better during one subj. dry handling tests.
-On average the Continental PremiumContact 7 scored 10% more points than the Bridgestone Turanza 6.
+Looking at data from four tyre tests, the Continental PremiumContact 7 was better during four subj. dry handling tests.
+On average the Continental PremiumContact 7 scored 10.72% more points than the Bridgestone Turanza 6.

 Best In Subj.
 Dry Handling: Continental PremiumContact 7